blehmeh98/coding2learn/content/dear-theresa.markdown

 hioe sd qf vck fwo ds tagd
 ```

 The beauty of this method of encryption is that brute forcing a solution is impossible.
-The only clue you have to what the cipher text contains is the length of each word.
+The only clue you have as to what the cipher text contains is the length of each word.
 Letter frequency analysis is also impossible, as the same characters will be encrypted using different, random, shifts each time.
 You'll notice that the character `e` becomes `i`, `o`, `d` and then `d` in the encryption above.

 You can find a simple example of how to create a one-time pad encryption scheme, written in Python, [here](https://github.com/MarcScott/simple_encryption/blob/master/otp.py)